 Don’t Tell Us How to Hunt, Alaska Tells Washington

-ANCHORAGE (CN) — Alaska sued the United States for telling it how its subsistence hunters and trappers can hunt bears, caribou and wolves on its 100 million acres of federal land.
+ANCHORAGE (CN) — Alaska sued the United States for telling it how its subsistence hunters and trappers can hunt bear, caribou and wolves on its 100 million acres of federal land.
 “Alaskans depend on wildlife for food,” the state’s attorney general said, and Washington cannot “control Alaskans’ way of life and how Alaskans conduct their business.”

 The lengthy federal lawsuit challenges Department of the Interior rules that ban several methods of killing and trapping wildlife, including bait, using dogs, from boats, and with artificial light.
 Alaska says the rules intrude on the jurisdiction of the Alaska Board of Fish and Game.

-“Alaskans depend on wildlife for food,” Attorney General Jahna Lindemuth said.
+“Alaskans depend on wildlife for food,” Attorney General Jahna Lindemuth said in a statement.
 “These federal regulations are not about predator control or protecting the state’s wildlife numbers.
 These regulations are about the federal government trying to control Alaskans’ way of life and how Alaskans conduct their business.
 This is contrary to state and federal law.”

 Lindemuth says in the Jan.
 13 lawsuit that the Alaska Constitution and the Alaska National Interest Lands Conservation Act gives the state the right to manage wildlife and natural resources in its jurisdiction, including nearly 100 million acres of Alaska National Parks, Preserves and National Wildlife Refuges.